 The Spitfire project is being incorporated into the bid for Stoke-on-Trent to be UK City of Culture in 2021.

-This story and many more can be found in Issue 2 of KMF's Metal Press.
+This story and much more can be found in Issue 2 of KMF's Metal Press.